EmptyFlow/SciterAPI/README.md

 # SciterAPI
-C# binding and low-level helpers for Sciter library
+C# binding and low-level helpers for Sciter HTML/CSS/JS rendering library.
+You can check out more about Sciter [here](https://sciter.com/).

 ### Roadmap